kserve/community/security/self-assesment.md

 The control plane reconciles these resources, deploying model servers and configuring autoscaling, networking, and monitoring.
 The data plane receives inference requests, processes them, and returns predictions.
 Monitoring and logging components collect metrics and logs for observability and troubleshooting.

 - **Model Deployment**: Users define an InferenceService CRD, specifying the model, runtime, and configuration.
-- **Autoscaling**: KServe automatically scales the model server based on incoming traffic, including scaling down to zero when idle.
+- **Autoscaling**: KServe automatically scales the model server based on incoming traffic, including scaling down to zero when idle in Serverless Mode.
+In Raw Deployment mode (vanilla Kubernetes), KServe utilizes Kubernetes HPA to scale the deployment based on CPU/Memory usage or KEDA for advanced scaling options with custom metrics.
 - **Monitoring and Logging**: KServe integrates with monitoring and logging systems to provide observability into model performance and usage.
 - **Model Management**: KServe manages the lifecycle of models, including versioning, canary rollouts, and A/B testing.
 - **Security and Access Control**: KServe leverages Kubernetes RBAC and network policies to secure access to model endpoints and resources.
+KServe also supports TLS encryption for secure communication between components using Istio's service mesh and external clients using Authorization policy.
 - **Custom Runtimes**: Users can define custom runtimes for specific ML frameworks or use cases, enabling flexibility and extensibility.
 - **Pre/Post Processing**: Users can define pre-processing and post-processing steps for their models, allowing for custom data transformations and handling.
 - **Ensembling**: Users can create complex inference workflows by chaining multiple models together using InferenceGraph CRD, enabling advanced use cases like ensembling and A/B testing.